Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Experiments

 Furthermore, the LLM would attempt to adapt these signals to the four depression severity levels in the context of social media content.
 For instance: \begin{itemize} \itemsep{0.01cm} \item Level 1 (Minimal): Posts that show infrequent or minor expressions of sadness or frustration. \item Level 2 (Mild): Posts where negative emotions or notable behavioral shifts are more consistent. \item Level 3 (Moderate): Posts indicating substantial interference with daily life or clear markers of emotional distress. \item Level 4 (Severe): Posts showing extreme emotional distress, risk of self-harm, or complete social disengagement. \end{itemize} From this, we can infer that the LLM anticipates posts containing broad indicators of depressive symptoms.

 Similarly, for the second dataset, we expect the LLM to detect various linguistic and contextual features in the social media posts to classify them.
-Some key aspects that it considers per class are: \begin{enumerate} \item {\bf Not Suicidal}: \begin{itemize}[leftmargin=1.5pt] \item General Tone: Neutral, positive, or typical negative expressions not related to self-harm or life-threatening situations. \item Content: Discussions about daily activities, hobbies, interests, work, or social interactions without any reference to self-harm or death. \item Language: Absence of words or phrases related to self-harm, death, hopelessness, or helplessness. \end{itemize}

-\item {\bf Indicative of Suicidal Ideation}: \begin{itemize}[leftmargin=1.5pt] \item Expression of Hopelessness: Phrases indicating a lack of hope for the future, such as ``I can't see any way out", ``Things will never get better", or "There's no point in trying". \item Self-Hatred or Worthlessness: Statements like ``I'm a burden", ``Everyone would be better off without me," or "I hate myself". \item Mentions of Death or Dying: Expressions about wanting to die or not wanting to live, such as ``I wish I were dead", ``I want to end it all", or ``Life isn't worth living". \item Social Withdrawal: Indications of isolating oneself from others, such as ``I don't want to see anyone", or ``I prefer to be alone all the time". \end{itemize}

-\item {\bf Indicative of a Potential Suicide Attempt}: \begin{itemize}[leftmargin=1.5pt] \item Detailed Plans or Intentions: Descriptions of specific methods or plans to commit suicide, such as ``I have pills ready," ``I'm going to jump off a bridge," or ``I've written my goodbye letter." \item Goodbye Messages: Posts that read like final farewells, such as ``Goodbye everyone, it's been a pleasure," or ``I'm sorry for everything, I won't be around much longer." \item Previous Attempts: References to past suicide attempts, particularly if combined with current suicidal thoughts, such as ``I've tried before and failed, but not this time." \item Lethal Means: Mentions of acquiring or possessing means to commit suicide, like ``I bought a gun," ``I have enough pills," or ``I found a rope." \end{itemize} \end{enumerate}

-When asked, the LLM presents a detailed description of the three classes, which seems promising.
+Some key aspects that it considers per class are: